phosphene/react-mobx-d3-demo/README.md

 - React
 - D3

-This is a very alpha demo of D3 to React and ES6, informed by testing.
+This is a very alpha demo of D3 on React and ES6, informed by testing.
 Best practices and refactoring will be added in a phased manner.

 ### To start